-- (B) Credit risk - a.
+(B) Credit risk

+- a.
 Credit risk refers to the risk of financial loss to the Group arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms, and the contract cash flows of debt instruments stated at amortised cost. - b.
 The Group manages its credit risk taking into consideration the entire group's concern.
 According to the Group's credit policy, each local entity in the Group is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Board of Directors.
-The utilisation of credit limits is regularly monitored.
+The utilisation of credit

-- c.
+- limits is regularly monitored. - c.
 The Group adopts the assumption under IFRS 9, that is, the default occurs when the contract payments are past due over 90 days. - d.
 If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - e.
 The following indicators are used to determine whether the credit impairment of debt instruments has occurred: - (a) It becomes probable that the issuer will enter bankruptcy or other financial reorganization due to their financial difficulties; - (b) The disappearance of an active market for that financial asset because of financial difficulties; - (c) Default or delinquency in interest or principal repayments; - (d) Adverse changes in national or regional economic conditions that are expected to cause a default. - f.
 The Group classifies customer's accounts receivable in accordance with customer types.
 The Group applies the modified approach using the loss rate methodology to estimate expected credit loss. - g.
 The Group wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
 However, the Group will continue executing the recourse procedures to secure their rights.
-On March 31, 2023, December 31, 2022 and March 31, 2022, the Group has no written-off financial assets that are still under recourse procedures. - h.
+On June 30, 2023, December 31, 2022 and June 30, 2022, the Group has no written-off financial assets that are still under recourse procedures. - h.
 The counterparties of the Group's accounts receivable all have good credit quality and are grouped into the same category.
 The Group used the forecastability to adjust historical and timely information to establish a loss rate for estimating the loss allowance for accounts receivable.
-However, the expected credit impairment loss was assessed to be insignificant, and thus the Group did not recognise any loss allowance. - i.
-For investments in debt instruments at amortised cost, the credit rating levels are presented below:
+On June 30, 2023, December 31, 2022 and March 30, 2022, the provision matrix is asfollows: